Light Oaks Junior School Ofsted Report 2020

-Light Oaks Junior School was inspected in March 2016.
-We were delighted at the Inspector's findings; he was extremely impressed at all the good work we are doing for the children in our school.
-We are particularly pleased that he considers the behaviour of all of our chidlren to be outstanding.
+Light Oaks Junior School was inspected in January 2020.
+We were delighted at the Inspector's findings; he was extremely impressed at all the good work we are doing for the children in our school, our new curriculum plans and our inclusive ethos.

-The full report, which is in the form of a letter, can be found below:
+The full report, which is in the form of a letter, can be found by clicking HERE

 You can go to the Light Oaks Junior section of the Ofsted website by clicking here.